It happens to most families.

 Ah, peace and quiet.
 Encourage the kids to try something old-school: Check out books.

-Take one home yourself too and spent the afternoon reading in the backyard.
+Take one home yourself too and spend the afternoon reading in the backyard.

 2. Go to your local craft store